jaspersong/Project_CS-4500/report/doc.md

 - cmake
 - git
 - clang

-- python3
+### Tests

-The following are terminal commands to run within the root of the project folder in order to build and run the various parts of the project system:
+The following are terminal commands to run within the root of the project folder in order to build and run the individual tests:
 - `make build_all`: Builds the whole project.
 - `make test_all`: Runs all of the test suites of the project
 - `make test_valgrind`: Runs all the test suites of the project with valgrind